Rising to 6,463 feet as Sedonaβs second-highest peak, Bear Mountain is a challenging yet rewarding hike. It is named the toughest hike in Sedona. π§

 Bear Mountain Trail

+The Bear Mountain Trail begins across the street from the parking lot.
 This hike begins by passing through a gate and crossing a few washes.

 Enjoy the first 0.3 miles because it’s about to get real.
+Real tough. π

-But also real fun! 😜
+But also real fun! π

 The trail consists of four steep sections consisting of switchbacks, lots of steps, and rock scrambling with a few breaks of flat or gentle incline in between each hard section.